 In 1867, the South African city of Cape Town was divided into twelve Municipal Districts.
 Of these, District Six was one of the inner city's most colorful areas.
 It was renowned for its eclectic population, which comprised merchants and artisans, freed slaves and laborers, musicians and artists, immigrants and native Africans.
 While the majority of District Six residents were working-class Cape Coloureds, whites, blacks, Indians, and Jews all lived here side-by-side, together representing approximately one-tenth of Cape Town's total population.

 The Decline of a District

-However, as the city centre grew more prosperous, wealthier residents started to perceive District Six as an unwanted eyesore.
+However, as the city center grew more prosperous, wealthier residents started to perceive District Six as an unwanted eyesore.
 In 1901, an outbreak of the plague gave city officials the excuse they needed to forcibly relocate black Africans away from District Six to a township on the edge of the city.
-The excuse for doing so was that unsanitary conditions in poor areas like District Six were causing the spread of disease, and that the new townships would serve as a quarantine for those most at risk.
-Around the same time, Cape Town's wealthier residents began to gravitate away from the centre towards the greener suburbs.
+The excuse for doing so was that unsanitary conditions in poor areas like District Six were causing the spread of disease and that the new townships would serve as a quarantine for those most at risk.
+Around the same time, Cape Town's wealthier residents began to gravitate away from the center towards the greener suburbs.
 Consequently, a vacuum was created in District Six, and the area began to slide downhill into abject poverty.

 The Apartheid Evictions

 However, despite this shift, District Six retained its heritage of racial diversity until the dawn of the apartheid era.

 In 1950, the Group Areas Act was passed, forbidding the cohabitation of different races within a single area.
 In 1966, District Six was designated as a whites-only zone, and an era of forced evictions began two years later.
 At the time, the government justified the evictions by declaring that District Six had become a slum; a hotbed of immoral and illegal activity including drinking, gambling, and prostitution.